Egusi sauce

-Egusi sauce or egusi soup, traditionally egusi or obe egusi in Yoruba, is a culinary sauce originating from the Yoruba people of West Africa, prepared with egusi seeds as a primary ingredient.
+Egusi sauce or egusi soup a popular soup in Nigeria.
+The word 'Egusi' is of Yoruba origin.
+It is prepared with egusi seeds as a primary ingredient.
 Egusi seeds are the fat- and protein-rich seeds of certain cucurbitaceous (squash, melon, gourd) plants.
 Egusi sauce is common and prevalent across Central Africa as mbíka, and may be served atop rice, cooked vegetables, or grilled meat, such as goat, chicken, beef, or fish.
 It may also be served atop fufu, omelettes, amala, and eba, among other foods.
 Egusi soup is also consumed in West Africa, sometimes with chicken.

 Preparation

 Egusi sauce is prepared by grinding egusi seeds, from which a paste is created.
 There are two methods of preparing egusi soup: